PrinceNitrr24/PrinceNitrr24/README.md

 <h1 align="center">👋 Hello!</h1>
 Glad to see you here!
 I'm <b>Prince Kumar</b>, a <b>Full Stack Developer</b> who enjoys turning ideas into working products.
 I specialize in <b>JavaScript, Node.js, Express.js, React.js and Next.js</b>, and I’m always exploring new tools to make development more efficient and scalable.
 With a solid foundation from <b>NIT Raiour</b>, I love building both polished frontends and resilient backends.

-When I’m not building apps, you can find me sharing dev tips, contributing to open source, or diving into real-time technologies and backend performance.
 I balance code with curiosity and find peace in a cup of ☕ tea and tech podcasts 🎧.

 ---